And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The Senate this week warned lawmakers and their staff not to sign up for Obama's health exchanges, saying that the regime hasn't yet finalized the rules for how to keep paying for their premiums.

-Members and staff are advised they should delay enrolling in health insurance plans until we are able to offer further guidance as to how they should enroll in these insurance plans for 2014, said the Senate disbursing office.
+Members and staff are advised they should delay enrolling in health insurance plans until we are able to offer further guidance as to how they should enroll in these insurance plans for 2014, said the Senate Disbursing Office.

 What is this?

-Because the regime hasn't yet finalized the rules for how to keep paying for their premiums.
+Internal Senate email warning lawmakers don't sign up for the exchanges yet because the regime hasn't yet finalized the rules for how to keep paying for their premiums.

 Members and staff advised to delay enrolling until we are able to offer further guidance as to how they should enroll in these plans.

-And then the politico has a story.
+And then the Politico has a story.

-They were told to keep it away from health experts.
+Health and Human Services reveals Obamacare coverage prices for federal exchanges, but the report given to the media, They were told to keep it away from health experts.

 The regime on Wednesday released a long-awaited report on premiums.